PetLabCo Logo

 Infographic on brushing dog teeth and keeping teeth healthy

 If you notice any changes or problems with your dog’s dental health, it’s important to schedule a call or visit with your veterinarian.
-They can give you a personalized diagnosis and treatment plan or refer you and your pup to a veterinary dentist if necessary.
+They can give you a personalized diagnosis and treatment plan or refer you and your pup to a veterinary dentist if necessary, to ensure your pup has normal healthy dog teeth and a healthy mouth.

 Dental care is vital for your dog’s well-being, and it’s never too late to start.
 With a combination of regular tooth brushing, at-home dental care products, and your vet’s guidance, pet parents can have peace of mind knowing their dog’s teeth are just as healthy as they are shiny.